 Arriving at Paris Charles de Gaulle Airport after a long flight, managing luggage, navigating signs in a foreign language, and dealing with jet lag can make onward travel feel overwhelming.
 If you're wondering how to get from CDG to Versailles, you’re not alone.
-The distance between Charles de Gaulle Airport and Versailles is around 45 km, and several transport options are available — including train, bus, taxi, ride-hailing apps, shared shuttles, and private transfers.

 Each option differs in comfort, cost, travel time, and convenience.
 In this guide, we compare them clearly so you can choose what suits your travel style and schedule.
 For travelers who value door-to-door comfort and predictable pricing, private transfers are often considered a smooth alternative to public transport.